BWilb/Cheese_Reviews/source/gruyere/index.rst

 chews much differently than a lot of other cheeses that I have had in a long time.
 I enjoy this taste and it would make a great base for soups or as toppings for a sandwich, or on the top of a cracker as part of a cheese board.
+See the delicious cheese back a the top of the page.

+If you want to see the brie review I posted, see :ref:`reference-label`.

+To purchase the cheese from this review see `Culinary Tours <https://culinarytoursfoods.com/all-products/>`_.